DyspOra: Community work and activism

 Akon calls his brand of hip hop "Sonic Activism", as he uses his music as a tool to influence social change.
-He has given TEDx Youth talks at universities and is a big believer in giving back, and is regarded as one of the most influential hip hop artists empowering young people through his music.
+He has given TEDx Youth talks at universities and is a big believer in giving back, and is regarded as one of the most influential hip hop artists in South Australia empowering young people through his music.

 His community work includes giving his time to helping disadvantaged young people in the northern suburbs of Adelaide, running weekly music sessions for up to 70 people at Northern Sound System in Elizabeth.
 With the live sessions interrupted by the COVID-19 pandemic in Australia, Akon helped to supply the young musicians with microphones, and has kept in touch using Zoom video chat.
 He has proven an inspiration to young artists such as Kaye Lou and Phylo.

 He is an ambassador for the Timpir Foundation, an organisation he founded himself to provide education to more than 1,400 children in South Sudan and in refugee camps in Kenya.

 Akon addressed the crowd at the Black Lives Matter protest in Adelaide on 6 June 2020, saying that he stood with Indigenous Australians in their fight against racism and injustice.